May 6, 2015

 - You may update your password, email, and notifications preferences at any time using the Account Settings page.

-- Record data, privacy settings, Trusted Individual, and Trusted Organization designations of the ORCID Record remain as set by the Record owner before being deceased.
+- Record data, settings for visibility & sharing, Trusted Individual, and Trusted Organization designations of the ORCID Record remain as set by the Record owner before being deceased.

 - If the ORCID Record owner selected one or more Trusted Individuals, such persons may continue to manage the record as per the Record owner's wishes.